parryc/thevoid/templates/leflan/language_lithuanian.md

 ## Clause Connections (ir, o, and bet)

-There are three main ways to connect clauses, each with slightly different uses.
+There are three ways to connect clauses, each with slightly different uses.
 Correct usage is something that is difficult for learners and just needs to be learned by practice and repeated exposure to the language.

 ir
 : Closest to a neutral "and" in English, implies that the two clauses are similar in tone or idea.
 For example, <ex>_Mano draugui/draugei ir man patinka valgyti cepelinus_ ⧸ My friend and I like to eat cepelinai</ex>.
+Note that `bei:and` is used between similar words, rather than between clauses, especially as a way to avoid repeating _ir_.

 o
 : Could be translated by "and" or "but", _o_ is used to indicate contrasting clauses. <ex>_Man patinka valgyti cepelinus, o mano draugui - sumuštinius_ ⧸ I like to eat cepelinai, but my friend (like to eat) sandwiches</ex>.